University of Stirling F.C.: History

 Many of the University Scholars have gone on to play professionally in recent seasons.
 At the end of the 2012–13 season, goalkeeper Kevin Walker left the university to sign a one-year professional contract with Scottish Championship side Livingston.
-More recently, two of the first team players during the 2018-19 season signed pre-contracts with professional clubs.
+More recently, two of the first team players during the 2018–19 season signed pre-contracts with professional clubs.
 Lewis Hunter and Blair Lyons signed professional terms with Scottish League One sides East Fife F.C. and Montrose F.C. respectively.
-Former club captain, Angus Mailer signed a pre-contract with Elgin City ahead of the 2020-21 season, joining up with former Uni teammate Rory MacEwan, who signed for Elgin the season prior.
+Former club captain, Angus Mailer signed a pre-contract with Elgin City ahead of the 2020–21 season, joining up with former Uni teammate Rory MacEwan, who signed for Elgin the season prior.

-After the COVID-19 pandemic curtailed the 2019-20 and 2020-21 seasons, the University managed to complete the 2021-22 season by finishing in 10th place, alongside a defeat in the Second round of the Scottish Cup to fellow Lowland League side East Kilbride.
+After the COVID-19 pandemic curtailed the 2019–20 and 2020–21 seasons, the university managed to complete the 2021–22 season by finishing in 10th place, alongside a defeat in the Second round of the Scottish Cup to fellow Lowland League side East Kilbride.

-The 2022-23 season would turn out to be a fairly successful season for the University, by mid-January they would find themselves in 5th place in the League, but more impressively they had qualified to the Fourth round of the Scottish Cup, laying aside non league sides Lothian Thistle Hutchison Vale, Dunbar United in their run to the third round, where they would meet League Two side Albion Rovers at Rover's home ground Cliftonhill.
-The University managed to take the League side to extra-time in the tie, before in the 111th minute they took the lead and went on to win the tie to reach the fourth round for the first time in their history.
-The University were looking forward to a possible bumper tie, as Premiership sides entered the competition at this stage, and they were rewarded with a tie away to Dundee United where they took a 1,000+ crowd to Tannadice Park as the University lost against the Premiership side 3-0, but nonetheless they were praised by many across Scottish football and beyond for their remarkable efforts.
+The 2022–23 season would turn out to be a fairly successful season for the university, by mid-January they would find themselves in 5th place in the League, but more impressively they had qualified to the Fourth round of the Scottish Cup, laying aside non league sides Lothian Thistle Hutchison Vale, Dunbar United in their run to the third round, where they would meet League Two side Albion Rovers at Rover's home ground Cliftonhill.
+The university managed to take the League side to extra-time in the tie, before in the 111th minute they took the lead and went on to win the tie to reach the fourth round for the first time in their history.
+The university were looking forward to a possible bumper tie, as Premiership sides entered the competition at this stage, and they were rewarded with a tie away to Dundee United where they took a 1,000+ crowd to Tannadice Park as the university lost against the Premiership side 3–0, but nonetheless they were praised by many across Scottish football and beyond for their remarkable efforts.
+The university finished the campaign in 4th place, behind only Celtic B, Rangers B and league champions Spartans, this secured their best league finish since 2017.

 Ground

-Since 2013 the University's first team have played their Lowland League matches at Forthbank Stadium, groundsharing with Stirling Albion (apart from the 2017–18 season when they played at the Falkirk Stadium).
+Since 2013 the university's first team have played their Lowland League matches at Forthbank Stadium, groundsharing with Stirling Albion (apart from the 2017–18 season when they played at the Falkirk Stadium).
 Prior to this they played at Gannochy Sports Centre, which is still used by their second team playing in the East of Scotland League.